 2. Understand your product’s ingredients

 To start a makeup line, you’ll want to ship products to customers nationwide and probably eventually across the globe, which means you need to understand the rules and regulations of what can and can’t be shipped.
-Understanding which ingredients are in your products will help you mitigate risk of allergic reactions and prevent you from making false claims, and also ensure you ship safely, comply with carrier regulations, and protect temperature-sensitive products (e.g., lipstick, concealer, or eyeliner) while in storage or during transit.
+Understanding which ingredients are in your products will help you mitigate risk of allergic reactions and prevent you from making false claims, and also ensure you ship safely, comply with courier regulations, and protect temperature-sensitive products (e.g., lipstick, concealer, or eyeliner) while in storage or during transit.

 3. Partner with a logistics company